 Other Payroll Related Issues

 From time to time an agency may utilize the employee of another entity (for example a county or local municipality) for services provided by the agency.
 If this individual is paid directly and payment is not provided to the individual’s employer or if other compensation is provided (through payments to benefit providers) but not to the employer, this constitutes payments on behalf of and is required to be disclosed.
 Likewise, if an agency’s employees are lent to another entity for which compensation is paid directly to the employee or a benefits provider, the transaction needs to be disclosed.
-The questions related to these situations have been moved from the Master Reporting Package to Form 3.17.2.
+The questions related to these situations have been moved from Form 3.17.2 to the Subsequent Events reporting packet.

 Section _.18 Interfund Payables & Receivables